xdobry/rdfglance/Readme.md

 The application is suitable for developers, researchers, and anyone interested in working with semantic web technologies.

 My primary goal was to ensure the program runs as fast as possible and maintains high performance even when handling large datasets.
-Therefore, the program has been optimized to efficiently process and manage large amount of triples and records.
+Therefore, the program has been optimized to efficiently process and manage large number of triples and records.

 ![screenshot](documentation/screeshots/rdf-glance_anim.gif)

-Individualy styled visualisation of nodes and edges
+Individually styled visualization of nodes and edges

 ![screenshot](documentation/screeshots/milenium_falcon_pilot_movies.png)